 When you think about it, the challenge always comes down to data.
 That’s why we created a fresh, flexible approach to data strategy meant to manage the newfound challenges of technology proliferation under any scenario or campaign idea.

 Creating a ubiquitous customer experience centered around a user conference

 Our annual user conference was a perfect venue to hone a new process and see how we could bring together a seamless customer experience, bridging online and offline, built on an expansive cross-channel, cross-device data foundation.
 We’ll keep the examples simple for discussion, but try to imagine the possibilities for contextual marketing built on top of this data foundation.

 With a target audience of hundreds of digital marketers and technologists we needed to put together an experience that was engaging, novel and begged the question, “How is this possible?”

-We could put beacons around the conference hall and use the conference mobile app to send data to our Universal Data Hub for action.
+We could put beacons around the conference hall and use the conference mobile app to send data to our Customer Data Hub for action.
 By coming up with digital approximations for real-world action (e.g., eating bacon as measured by proximity beacons), we could go about building digital and physical experiences based on data from any source — assuming we had a vendor-neutral data foundation to leverage.

 Here’s what we set out to build:

 How cool would it be to walk into a party and the party tailored itself to you?
 The lighting could change to your favorite color.
 And, most importantly, everybody wants to hear songs from their favorite bands.
 We set our sights on providing a personalized party experience.

 Coffee lovers might be the easiest people to please with gifts.
 What do they want?
 More coffee, of course.
 We decided that individuals who visited the coffee stands at a high enough rate would surely appreciate a Starbucks gift card.